btf-org/flank/README.md

 - Flank assumes that writing scripts is easier/faster than the alternative
   - ❌ Your org won't allow you to publish anything without a design review anyway
   - ❌ You already have some scaffolding for writing/delivering "script-y logic" (e.g. an API hooked up to some app builder)
-  - ❌ The real complexity of your app lies in the CSS/design

 For more details on alternative tools, see thoughts on [Reporting / Dashboards](/docs/not_written_yet.md), [Internal Tools](/docs/not_written_yet.md), [Scheduling / Pipelines](/docs/not_written_yet.md), [Deploying Scripts to the Cloud](/docs/not_written_yet.md), [Chat-Based Interfaces](/docs/not_written_yet.md), and [Developer Tools](/docs/not_written_yet.md).